 Besides the comfort of knowing I always have money, there is another benefit that I love about having some extra cash in my wallet, I always have cash to give to SOMEONE ELSE in need.
 I have had several opportunities when I saw a need and was able to reach into my wallet and slip someone a few bills, or even a BIG one.
 How fun is that?
 Something I couldn’t have done before.

 Another benefit of having a little extra cash on hand, is for those times when your debit card isn’t working or you forgot the checkbook.
 No need to panic, MONEY FRIENDS to the rescue!

 You use the cash and replace it as soon as possible.
 It becomes like a little game.

 - Start with a dollar bill, if that is all the extra cash you have, and build up to a full set as soon as possible.

-- Neatly stack the bills in order and facing the same way.
+- Neatly stack the bills in order and face the same way.

 - Fold the stack in half with the dollar bill on the outside.
-(That way it won’t be so obvious to those peering in your wallet that you are loaded).
+(That way it won’t be so obvious to those peering into your wallet that you are loaded).

 - Use a paper clip to keep them folded and secure.

 - I like to keep my stash behind my envelope tabs in the back of my wallet.
 Find a place in your wallet that is separate from all the other cash you have in your wallet.
 (Hopefully, you are using the cash envelope system)!

 - These guys are your FRIENDS.
 Touch them, look at them, take care of them.
 (Don’t just shove them in your wallet somewhere).

 - Use it when needed, then quickly replace it as soon as you can.

 - When you do use your money friends to help someone else, you will be amazed at how fast that money shows up again.

 Check out all the rest of Kirk Duncan’s audio library here.
 He is very inspiring.